 Use the points below to help you communicate about the Best Start, Best Life reforms, and to answer any questions when talking to families in your community.
-You can use the Early childhood language program to get this information translated into a different language if you need (available for department-funded kindergarten services).
+Free written document translation services are available for all department funded kindergarten services if you want to get any of this information translated.